 On December 14th, 2012, the world watched in horror as a lone gunman terrorized an elementary school, eventually killing 26 people, including 20 children.
 Years later, the camera crews have left, and the world’s attention has turned elsewhere.
 But Sandy Hook is still looking for normalcy, a return to the life they once knew.

 Like so many victims of violent crime, the families of Sandy Hook have turned to civil lawsuits in their search for justice.

 If you or a loved on have been injured as the result of a shooting, you may have the right to recover damages through civil litigation.

 A civil lawsuit can be brought against not only the shooter but also any third parties who may have been negligent.
-In some cases, negligent security can lead to hazardous conditions which allows for a shooter to attack in an area where they otherwise would have been prevented from acting.
+In some cases, negligent security can lead to hazardous conditions that allows for a shooter to attack in an area where they otherwise would have been prevented from acting.